Mayor answers questions on dangerous junctions - updated article following junctions petition from 3,000

 LCC’s petition has been signed by nearly 3,000 people, and over 500 people also joined an LCC protest on dangerous junctions at Holborn on 20th August following the fatal collision with Dr Peter Fisher there.

 “We continue to welcome the Mayor’s commitment to making London a byword for cycling.
-But his specific promise to fix London’s most dangerous junctions is at serious risk of not being fulfilled.
+But the pace at which London’s most dangerous junctions are being fixed is dar too slow.
 Lives are at stake.
 The 3,000 Londoners who have signed this petition want the Mayor to tell TfL that progress has been unacceptable and to prioritise delivery of this promise. ” said Ashok Sinha, Chief Executive, London Cycling Campaign.

 The current status of most Better Junctions and Safer Junctions can be found here.